Important Information: EIS-FELA Industrial Action

 • Prevention of infection

-You will also receive academic guidance and support from the college and a full induction programme from both the college and GCHSCP.
+During this Care Partnership course: Glasgow Health and Social Care you will also receive academic guidance and support from both the College and GCHSCP.

 The GCHSCP runs five main care service centres through the city so you would be able to carry out your placement at the one nearest to where you live.
 You can find out more about the centres here.

-Take a look at a care service centre here.
+Take a look at a care service centre here: Take a look at a care service centre here

-Your days in college will be Mondays, Tuesdays and Wednesday (Mondays for the first twelve weeks only) and your days on placement with GCHSCP will be Thursdays and Fridays.
-Please note you may be required to undertake shift work when on placement.
+Your days in college will be Monday, Tuesday and Wednesday (Monday for the first six weeks only) and your days on placement with GCHSCP will be Thursday and Friday for six hours each day, or you can wok 12 hours on one of these days.

 Entry requirements (minimum)

-• You should hold values which promote the well-being of older people, and have a desire to support others with compassion and kindness while respecting their rights and choices within their daily lives.
+• You should demonstrate values which promote the well-being of older people, and have a desire to support others with compassion and kindness while respecting their rights and choices within their daily lives.

 • Consideration will also be given to applicants with existing care work experience.